 For domestic travel, office staff should follow local health and government travel advisories in the countries where they are based.

 The reason that Harvard’s guidance applies to staff in offices abroad is, first and foremost, to protect the health and safety of all staff and those in our communities.
-In addition, the University’s effort to reduce travel is part of a broad effort to slow the rate of transmission and be part of the solution to this global pandemic.
+In addition, the University’s effort to facilitate safer travel is part of a broad effort to slow the rate of transmission and be part of the solution to this global pandemic.
 All members of the Harvard community in the U.S. and abroad are asked to help in this effort.

 University-related international trips include activities that are part of academic or professional work at Harvard, including research, study abroad, attendance at a conference, academic study, travel with a student organization or trek, or a summer or January internship (or similar volunteer or work experience) if registered at Harvard the following term.
 An international trip is also University-related if Harvard is funding the trip or if it's at the request of a supervisor.